Ascend/pytorch/docs/en/PyTorch API Support.md

 Generates bounding boxes based on yolo's "anchor" and "ground-truth" boxes.
 It is a customized mmdetection operator.

 - Parameters:
   - **self** (Tensor) -  anchor boxes generated by the yolo training set.
 A 2D Tensor of type float32 or float16 with shape (N, 4).
-"N" indicates the number of ROIs and the value "4" refers to (tx, ty, tw, th).
+"N" indicates the number of ROIs, "N" indicates the number of ROIs, and the value "4" refers to (tx, ty, tw, th).
   - **gt_bboxes** (Tensor) -  target of the transformation, e.g, ground-truth boxes.
 A 2D Tensor of type float32 or float16 with shape (N, 4).
 "N" indicates the number of ROIs, and 4 indicates "dx", "dy", "dw", and "dh".
   - **strides** (Tensor) -  Scale for each box.
 A 1D Tensor of type int32 shape (N,).
 "N" indicates the number of ROIs.
 - **performance_mode** (bool) - Select performance mode, "high_precision" or "high_performance". select "high_precision" when input type is float32, the output tensor precision will be smaller than 0.0001, select "high_performance" when input type is float32, the ops will be best performance, but precision will be only smaller than 0.005.